Using competency management is key to fostering a positive company culture and aligning employee skills with your organization’s values and goals.

 Hiring for Culture Over Competencies

 In the hiring process, it’s likely that you’ll come across candidates who are a perfect fit culturally but their competencies may not be up to par.
 Suppose candidate X shares your organization’s values and vision while candidate Y is less of a cultural fit.
 But candidate Y is the most qualified for the position from a skills standpoint.
-It could still be more beneficial for your company to choose candidate X.
+It could still be more beneficial for your company to choose candidate X. For instance, Zappos famously implements an interview policy where they conduct one interview for skills and another purely for cultural fit.
+They believe that when employees are hired specifically for cultural fit, there is a higher likelihood that they’ll stay with the company long-term.
+Zappos has also made it a point to define their values and make them known company-wide so that all employees are on the same page.

 Staff who align with your company culture are more likely to inspire and motivate others, perform better and are more productive while they continue to build their core competencies within your organization.
 Having a competency management system in place allows you to choose the right candidates for your organization, regardless of skills gaps.